pascomnet/documentation/site/content/user/csv-import/_index.en.md

 ### User Fields from CSV

 In the {{< ui-button "Variables" >}} tab, all the fields which can be imported into your pascom phone system are listed.
-The field mappy from CSV > pascom can also be modified to match your needs under this tab.
+The field mapping from CSV > pascom can also be modified to match your needs under this tab.
 Per default, the CSV column names correspond to the field names within the pascom PBX.

 An example for a CSV file: